jlocatis/jlocatis.github.io/_posts/2017-02-26-explaining-css-floats.md

 ### Let's talk about positions

 So now you can use floats to manipulate objects around each other, and even create entire page layouts.
 But what if you just want to tell something where it should be?
 This is where we can make use of the CSS property `position`.
+Position can have four different values:

+* Static: The object is static and follows all of it's default properties.
+(Default)
+* Relative: You will now be able to move this object relative to it's static, fixed position.
+* Absolute: Moves the object onto it's own <em>stack</em>, or sometimes referred to as a layer.
+This object now essentially has it's own flow completely removed from everything else on the page.
+* Fixed: Same as absolute, except the object will be fixed to it's position on the window.
+(An absolute object will still scroll with the page, a fixed object will not)

+You can use the CSS properties `top`, `right`, `bottom`, and `left` to move objects around based on it's `position` property.
+So if I stack two boxes on each other, and set the bottom to `position: relative`, I can now move that box in any direction in relation to it's default position in the HTML flow of the page.
+Take a look at the code below where I do just this, but move the bottom box up 5px.

+(box example code)

+(example picture)

+Now let's set that box to position absolute and see what happens:

+(example picture)

 ### Nice, now how can I move these things?